-- West Beach offers oceanfront and river view properties along with easy access to the Kiawah Island Golf Resort.
+- West Beach is recently revitalized offering oceanfront and river view properties along with easy access to the Kiawah Island Golf Resort.

 - East Beach is home to Kiawah’s only hotel, The Sanctuary.
 The area offers a variety of family-friendly attractions at Night Heron Park.

 - Vanderhorst Plantation holds a unique position in the Kiawah community.
 It is home to the historic Vanderhorst Mansion, established by the Vanderhorst family in 1801, as well as The Osprey Point Golf Course and the world-famous Ocean Course.